 - Cornstarch does work for gravy (and will make the gravy gluten free), but gravy made with it tends to thin out when it cools and is reheated.
 If this happens, whisk in a cornstarch slurry to thicken it back up.

-- If you use cornstarch instead of flour, reduce the amount of cornstarch by 1 tablespoon, as cornstarch thickens more powerfully than flour does, because it is a pure starch.
+- If you want to know how to make turkey gravy with cornstarch instead of flour, reduce the amount of cornstarch by 1 tablespoon, as cornstarch thickens more powerfully than flour does, because it is a pure starch.

 - Or, you can swap flour for the same amount of a 1:1 gluten free flour blend like this.